-The NBO Committee was formed in 2019 to assist the Board with all matters to do with the proper functioning of the Board, including in relation to its ongoing composition and overall Board operations.
+The NBO Committee assists the Board with all matters to do with the proper functioning of the Board, including in relation to its ongoing composition and overall Board operations.
 Its duties include:

-all matters to do with reviewing Board composition, including renewal and succession planning, the processes for Director selection, appointment and re-election, the effectiveness of ANZ's approach to diversity, monitoring and making amendments to ANZ's Board skills matrix, recommending individuals to the Board to be appointed as directors and succession planning for the Chairman of the Board;

-- the review and approval of processes for evaluating the performance of the Board, each principal Committee and each Director including the Chairman but excluding the CEO; and - all other matters do to with the effective and efficient operation of the Board and its principal Committees.
+- all matters to do with reviewing Board composition, including renewal and succession planning, the processes for Director selection, appointment and re-election, the effectiveness of ANZ's approach to diversity, monitoring and making amendments to ANZ's Board skills matrix, recommending individuals to the Board to be appointed as directors and succession planning for the Chairman of the Board; - the review and approval of processes for evaluating the performance of the Board, each principal Committee and each Director including the Chairman but excluding the CEO; and - all other matters to do with the effective and efficient operation of the Board and its principal Committees.